MichalOpoka/ecfr/cfr/title-20-Employees-Benefits/chapter-III-Social-Security-Administration/part-416-Supplemental-Security-Income-Aged-Blind-Disabled/subpart-I-Determining-Disability-Blindness/subjectgroup-ECFRab3e9e0475b6b0a-Standards-Type-Referral-Report-Content/section-416.919i.md

 ##### § 416.919i Other sources for consultative examinations. #####

-Link to an amendment published at 82 FR 5877, Jan.
-18, 2017.
+We will use a different medical source than your medical source for a purchased examination or test in situations including, but not limited to, the following:

-We will use a medical source other than your treating source for a purchased examination or test in situations including, but not limited to, the following situations:
+(a) Your medical source prefers not to perform such an examination or does not have the equipment to provide the specific data needed;

-(a) Your treating source prefers not to perform such an examination or does not have the equipment to provide the specific data needed;
+(b) There are conflicts or inconsistencies in your file that cannot be resolved by going back to your medical source;

-(b) There are conflicts or inconsistencies in your file that cannot be resolved by going back to your treating source;
+(c) You prefer a source other than your medical source and have a good reason for your preference;

-(c) You prefer a source other than your treating source and have a good reason for your preference;
+(d) We know from prior experience that your medical source may not be a productive source, such as when he or she has consistently failed to provide complete or timely reports; or

-(d) We know from prior experience that your treating source may not be a productive source, e.g., he or she has consistently failed to provide complete or timely reports.
+(e) Your medical source is not a qualified medical source as defined in § 416.919g.

-[65 FR 11879, Mar.
-7, 2000]
+[82 FR 5877, Jan, 18, 2017]